Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactories/help/Set-AzDataFactoryPipelineActivePeriod.md

 ### ByFactoryObject
 ```
-Set-AzureRmDataFactoryPipelineActivePeriod [-PipelineName] <String> [-DataFactory] <PSDataFactory>
+Set-AzDataFactoryPipelineActivePeriod [-PipelineName] <String> [-DataFactory] <PSDataFactory>
  [-StartDateTime] <DateTime> [[-EndDateTime] <DateTime>] [-AutoResolve] [-ForceRecalculate]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmDataFactoryPipelineActivePeriod** cmdlet configures the active period for the data slices that are processed by a pipeline in Azure Data Factory.
+The **Set-AzDataFactoryPipelineActivePeriod** cmdlet configures the active period for the data slices that are processed by a pipeline in Azure Data Factory.
-If you use the Set-AzureRmDataFactorySliceStatus cmdlet to modify the status of slices for a dataset, make sure that the start time and end time for a slice are in the active period of the pipeline.
+If you use the Set-AzDataFactorySliceStatus cmdlet to modify the status of slices for a dataset, make sure that the start time and end time for a slice are in the active period of the pipeline.
 After you create a pipeline, you can specify the period in which data processing occurs.
 Specifying the active period for a pipeline defines the time duration in which the data slices are processed based on the **Availability** properties that were defined for each Data Factory dataset.